River Ant – Dilham to Irstead

 Sutton Staithe like at Stalham is cut off from the village by the A149, but lucky enough the Sutton Staithe Hotel is adjacent to it.
 Norfolk’s tallest mill built in 1789 –

 Back on the River Ant continue along the river as it gently meanders through trees towards Barton Broad.
-On the right just before Barton Broad is the turning for Barton Turf and Pennygate Staithe.
+On the right just before Barton Broad is the turning for Barton Turf and Barton Turf Staithe.

-There are moorings on the right bank at Paddy’s Lane which are linked to the village by a boarded walk, recently renewed.
-Pennygate Staithe has room for three boats and includes a water point and refuse disposal.
-Cox Brothers boatyard is adjacent to the staithe, the ‘clink clink’ of the yacht masts and the setting sun over the village make this an idyllic overnight mooring.
+At Barton Turf there are moorings on the right bank at Paddy’s Lane.
+These are linked to the village by a boarded walk.
+The Broads Authority have failed to renew the lease at Barton Turf Staithe.
+It closed as a BA mooring on 1st June 2022.
+The water point and refuse disposal is currently still available.
+Cox Brothers boatyard is adjacent to the staithe.
+The ‘clink clink’ of the yacht masts and the setting sun over the village make Paddy’s Lane an idyllic overnight mooring spot.
 The village itself is a mixture of old and new properties, and has a large slightly sunken village green with adjacent public telephone, the shop has long since closed and there is no pub.

 Back on the main river the Ant now enters Barton Broad.
 Keep to the marked channel as the broad is very shallow at the edges.

-Barton is the second largest Broad covering an area of 164 acres and is owned by the Norfolk Wildlife Trust, it is a nature reserve of some 350 acres, it’s best seen by boat but a boarded walk mentioned below allows access for everyone.
+Barton Broad is the second largest broad covering an area of 164 acres and is owned by the Norfolk Wildlife Trust, it is a nature reserve of some 350 acres, it’s best seen by boat but a boarded walk mentioned below allows access for everyone.

 Barton Broad is a popular broad for both cruising and sailing, regattas are held throughout the year, including for the more experienced skipper, the Barton Regatta held in October.